-Johannesburg – Motorists will be hit hard by the 2018/2019 budget proposals announced by Minister of Finance Malusi Gigaba on Wednesday, which will affect not only fuel prices but also the cost of new vehicles.
+Johannesburg – Motorists will be hit hard by the 2018/2019 budget proposals announced by Minister of Finance Malusi Gigaba on Wednesday, tax will affect not only fuel prices but also the cost of new vehicles.

 New vehicle buyers will be assaulted on three fronts: VAT, ad valorem duties, and CO2 tax.